csov/orions-den/whitepaper/src/chat.md

 # Message Block Chain

-Another feature network offers is message blockchain with access control.
+Another feature network offers is message block-chain with access control.
 This form of messaging allows for scalable and archivable community-like chats.
 This is achieved with distributed random function consensus.

 ## DRF Consensus

-Nodes need to synchronize the order of message history so it has consistent hash, for this one of the nodes is choosen whith pseudorandom function seeded by previous block hash.
-Each node vaidates the block and send his vote to others.
-When node accumulate either no or yes majority they will accept of delete the block.
+Nodes need to synchronize the order of message history so it has consistent hash, for this one of the nodes is chosen with pseudorandom function seeded by previous block hash.
+Each node validates the block and send his vote to others.
+When node accumulate either no or yes majority they will accept or ignore the block.
+The blocks have variable size to account for failed proposals, after each failure different node is chosen to validate and they wrap around.
+It is possible that nodes will disagree indivisually, in that case, they start deleting oldest messges as the buffer crosses a trashold to eventually agree on a block.
+We prefer loosing messages over blocking consenzus forever.

 ```mermaid
 flowchart